 Along with SPF, retinol and a gentle cleanser, dermatologists and other skin experts often tout vitamin C as one of the most beneficial ingredients to add to a simple, everyday skincare routine.

-While the popular antioxidant stars in numerous face masks, toners, mists, and moisturizers, the most efficient way to deliver it straight into your skin for best results tends to be with a potent, targeted serum.
-Just like retinol, though, vitamin C can be quite tricky to master, as it's an unstable ingredient and prone to change when exposed to light and air.
+While the popular antioxidant stars in numerous face masks, toners, mists, and moisturisers, the most efficient way to deliver it straight into your skin tends to be with a potent, targeted serum.
+Just like retinol, though, vitamin C can be pretty tricky to master, as it's an unstable ingredient that's prone to change when exposed to light and air.